rodrigoneumann/photographer-ms4/README.md

 ### Colours

 - In the color scheme was used shades of white, with only differences in opacity.
-- In the Sidebar I used the white background with letters in a dark grey tone, giving a greater contrast for logo and menu options.
+- I used the white background with letters in a dark grey tone, In the Sidebar, giving a greater contrast for the logo and menu options.
 And a darker shade of red for the hover effect.
 - A slightly lighter shade of black was used in the background #191919
-- In the boxes in addition to the variation of shades of gray, a border in white tone with opacity was added to give an elegant highlight.
+- In order to give an elegant highlight, a border in white tone with opacity was added to the boxes, in addition to the variation of shades of grey.
-- the buttons used the same shade of red as the sidebar, however the hover effect was added a little more brightly and a border with a darker shade of red, making an interesting effect which contrasts with the white color font.
+- The same shade of red in the sidebar was used for the buttons, however, a slightly brighter effect and a darker red border have been added, creating an interesting effect that contrasts with the white colour font.
-- In the portfolio photos, a shadow effect with a white tone with blur was used.
+- A shadow effect with a white tone with blur was used in the portfolio photos.

 ### Icons